pvvx/B80_key/README.md

 * Transferring button presses and releases with a counter, SoC temperature and battery parameters
 * Connect: Pin-Code supported
 * Telink OTA supported
-* Average consumption in operating mode is 6 µA.
+* Average consumption in operating mode is 6 µA (3.3V).
+* Power supply 2.0..4.2V (powered by Li-ion batteries).

 ## Button